Franjcf/Data-Science-Projects/README.rst

 If you are interested, you can find a complete report of all the findings within the associated directory.

-**Skills**:  Data Proccesing, Pattern Recognition, Language Processing, Latent Dirichlet Allocation, Python, Pandas
+**Skills**:  Data Processing, Pattern Recognition, Language Processing, Latent Dirichlet Allocation, Python, Pandas

 **Link to Notebook**: https://github.com/Franjcf/Data-Science-Projects/blob/main/YouTube_video_trending_analysis/trending_YouTube_videos_analysis.ipynb